urao/opencontrail-poc-aws/README.md

 # opencontrail-poc-aws
 Deploy opencontrail cloud on Ubuntu 14.04 OS [1 contrail controller, 1 compute] as POC on AWS

-Steps to deploy this opencontrail cloud on AWS
+Steps to deploy opencontrail cloud on AWS

 Pre-requisties:
 --------------